Saumagen

 Saumagen (/de/, "sow's stomach") is a German dish popular in the Palatinate.
 The dish is similar to a sausage in that it consists of a stuffed casing; however, the stomach itself is integral to the dish.
-It is not as thin as a typical sausage casing (intestines or artificial casing).
-Rather it is meat-like, being a strong muscular organ, and when the dish is finished by being pan-fried or roasted in the oven, it becomes crisp.
+The stomach is not as thin as a typical sausage casing (intestines or artificial casing) but rather is meat-like, being a strong muscular organ.
+When the dish is finished by being pan-fried or roasted in the oven, it becomes crisp.

 Stuffing

 Saumagen stuffing consists of potatoes and pork, usually spiced with onions, marjoram, nutmeg and white pepper; various recipes also mention cloves, coriander, thyme, garlic, bay leaf, cardamom, basil, caraway, allspice, and parsley.
 Sometimes beef is also used; a variant popular in autumn replaces some or all of the potatoes with chestnuts.
 The larger ingredients are diced finely.
 After that, the saumagen is cooked in hot water, slightly below boiling temperature to prevent rupture of the stomach.
 It is either served directly with sauerkraut and mashed potatoes or stored in the refrigerator for later use.
 To warm it again, the saumagen is cut into slices approximately 1/2 to 1 inch, which are then fried in an open pan.
 The typical accompanying drink in the wine region of the Palatinate is usually a dry white wine, and in the Palatinate forest to the west, preferably a local beer.